 RECORDS RELATED TO THE FOLLOWING SUBJECTS ARE ALSO IN THIS FONDS.
 SEE INVENTORY FOR DETAILS: P. Burns & Co., Dominion Meat and Cattle Ranching Co., Joseph Donnelly, Hudson's Bay Company (HBC), A.E.
 Jones, Little Axe, milling companies, George L. Orchard, Rev. Jacques Riou, Royal North-West Mounted Police (RNWMP), H.E.
 Sibbald, H.W.
 Gibbon Stocken, Stony Mountain Penitentiary, W. Stuart & Co., and Robert Nathaniel Wilson.

 The material is in English.

 Also available on microfilm.

 View finding aid / scanned documents:

 The Indian Agent's diaries from 1920 to 1945, as well as miscellaneous correspondence and reports are in the George Gooderham fonds at Glenbow (M-4738, files 1-13 and files 31-38).

-Other Blackfoot Indian Agency records are held by the National Archives.
+Other Blackfoot Indian Agency records are held by Library and Archives Canada.
 Microfilm copies of some of these records are available at Glenbow.
 Further Blackfoot Indian Agency records are in the Brereton Family fonds at Glenbow.

 (M=manuscript; N&P=photos; R=sound recordings; S=slides; F=films)